nboutin/py_board_games/README.md

 ## Optimization

 - [ ] Make Minmax using thread
-- [ ] Improve check diag line by using last move value
+- [x] Improve check diag line by using last move value
-- [ ] Speed up computation by removing bound checking and use exception, IndexError: out of range
-- [ ] Try numpy Array for Board to improve performance
+- [x] Try numpy Array for Board to improve performance
 - [x] Profile Gomoku implementation for optimization
 - [x] Check line should take into account line_win_size
 - [x] Generate moves available for a game position